textpattern/textpattern.github.io/installation/index.md

 Choose the language you want and select the **Submit** button.

 [^3]: If you don't see this screen, check your URL path.
 Should it be `https` or `www.`?
-Did you install in a sub-directory?
+Did you install in a subdirectory?
 Is there a typo?

 [^4]: You can change the UI language any time after setup in the [Preferences panel](/administration/preferences-panel).